- None of this is investment advice.

 What Are Options?

-An option is a contract that gives the holder the right, but not the requirement, to buy/sell something at a predetermined date and price.
+An option is a contract that gives the holder the right, but not the obligation, to buy/sell something at a predetermined date and price.
 There are two primary types of options: calls and puts.

 - Type: "Call" or "Put"